Ethers are organic compounds that contain an ether group with an oxygen atom that is connected to two alkyl or aryl groups.

-These ethers can be classified into two categories, if the alkyl groups are same on both the sides of oxygen atom then it is known as simple or symmetrical ether.
+These ethers can be classified into two categories, if the alkyl groups are the same on both the sides of oxygen atom then it is known as simple or symmetrical ether.
 In case if they are different, the ethers are known as mixed or unsymmetrical.
 Ether is an extremely flammable chemical and was one of the first anesthetics.
 They are stored in a brown bottle which prevents the interaction of sunlight with the chemical.
-This further prevents any chemical reaction which might cause fire.
+This further prevents any chemical reaction which might cause a fire.
 Ethers form common linkage in carbohydrates and lignin.

-Uses of ethers
+List of Uses of Ethers